Links

 Flags

-If 1, this rule will override the file parser detection in the dtSearch Engine.
-If zero, dtSearch will try to match the file against known, identifiable formats such as Word and will only apply the rule to documents that do not match a known format.
+1 - Override the file parser detection in the dtSearch Engine (otherwise, dtSearch will try to match the file against known, identifiable formats such as Word and will only apply the rule to documents that do not match a known format).
+This flag will only affect choices between potentially ambiguous formats (such as text vs. CSV or HTML vs XML).
+It cannot cause the Word file parser, for example, to open a PDF file, because these file formats have unambiguous binary signatures.

 DefaultEncoding